dlasa/dlasa/README.md

-- 👋 Hi, I’m dee lasa
+- Hi, I’m damaris lasa
-- 👀 I’m interested in learning analytics, responsible AI, and information science
+- I’m interested in learning analytics, responsible AI, and information science
-- 💞️ I’m always looking for examples of exceptional instructional design and learning experience design
+- I’m always looking for examples of exceptional instructional design and learning experience design
 - 📫 Feel free to reach out on LinkedIn

 <!---